 Are Mini-Splits Worth the Cost?

-- Rooms you don’t visit very frequently.
+- Rooms you don’t visit very often.

-- Locations with hot and cold spots.
+- Spaces with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork because of radiator or baseboard heat.

-Our Professionals Can Take Care of All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs